silencespeaker755/CA-project1/Report.md

 After adding pipeline register into CPU, we discovered that even if we initialize the pipeline register in testbench.v, after first cycle the value of some registers and wire are still x or z.
 We solved this problem by continuing initializing the pipeline registers until rst\_i is set to 1.
 By doing so, the registers in pipeline wouldn't be poluted by the value x in wires when the program just started.

-My teamate likes to keep a good coding style so after we finish the whole program and it works,he renames the input/output wires and replace some wires by other modules' outputs.
-Besides,he deletes the registers not in pipeline registers that may be unnecessary In addition, he reconnects the outputs & inputs of HazardDetection.v and Forwarding.v to make the control flow simpler and more readable.
-To make a long story short(All in all),he did a great job but the original version still works well.
-When I discover that the whole new version of code isn't like what I wrote before, be honestly that I was very furious and a little upset.
-Maybe I am not good enough because maybe 70% things I did was reset by other.I know it isn't his fault but still feel anxiety.
-In conclusion,I have to say it really become more comprehensible for the reader."Good job ! bro !."
+My teamate likes to keep a good coding style so after we finish the whole program, he renames the input/output wires and replace some wires by other modules' outputs.
+Besides, he deletes the registers not in pipeline registers which is unneccasary.
+In addition, he reconnects the outputs & inputs of HazardDetection.v and Forwarding.v to make the control flow simpler and more readable.